-Make your last wishes known in a last will and testament customized to the laws of your state.
-Our do-it-yourself Form Builder makes the process inexpensive and easy.
+Appoint someone to manage your finances or property for you in a financial power of attorney customized to the laws of your state.
+Our do-it-yourself option makes the process inexpensive and easy.

 For One Person

-A do-it-yourself last will that’s easy to personalize.
+A do-it-yourself financial power of attorney form that’s easy to personalize.

 Estate Planning Package